phac-nml/irida/doc/user/user/biohansel/index.md

 ---
 layout: default
-search_title: "About the bio_hansel Pipeline"
+search_title: "About the biohansel Pipeline"
-description: "What can the bio_hansel Pipeline do for me and my Salmonella samples?"
+description: "What can the biohansel Pipeline do for me and my Salmonella samples?"
 ---

-# About the [bio_hansel] Pipeline
+# About the [biohansel] Pipeline

 ## Overview

-The [bio_hansel] IRIDA pipeline enables rapid SNV-based subtyping of microbial organisms.
+The [biohansel] IRIDA pipeline enables rapid SNV-based subtyping of microbial organisms.
 It currently comes with two tested and validated schemes for:

 - *Salmonella enterica* subsp. enterica serovar Heidelberg
 - *Salmonella enterica* subsp. enterica serovar Enteritidis

-Based on the combination of SNV targeting k-mers present within an whole-genome sequencing (WGS) sample, `bio_hansel` is able to assign a hierarchical subtype, which can inform the user of the phylogentically derived subtype that a sample belongs to and what other subtypes it may be related to.
+Based on the combination of SNV targeting k-mers present within an whole-genome sequencing (WGS) sample, `biohansel` is able to assign a hierarchical subtype, which can inform the user of the phylogentically derived subtype that a sample belongs to and what other subtypes it may be related to.

-In addition to assignment of a subtype to a WGS sample, `bio_hansel` performs several quality control (QC) checks to help give you confidence in the results are obtaining.
+In addition to assignment of a subtype to a WGS sample, `biohansel` performs several quality control (QC) checks to help give you confidence in the results are obtaining.

-## Running the [bio_hansel] Pipeline
+## Running the [biohansel] Pipeline

-For details on running [bio_hansel] please see the [IRIDA bio_hansel tutorial][tutorial].
+For details on running [biohansel] please see the [IRIDA biohansel tutorial][tutorial].

-## bio_hansel Results
+## biohansel Results

 ### Example QC Passing Results

-Here is an example of the `bio_hansel` results page in IRIDA after analysis of an NCBI/ENA SRA sample [SRR5646583].
+Here is an example of the `biohansel` results page in IRIDA after analysis of an NCBI/ENA SRA sample [SRR5646583].

 ![](images/bio_hansel-passing-results-SRR5646583.png)